 - a need for less sleep

 - fast, loud, and sometimes disorganized speech

 - racing thoughts and rapidly changing ideas

-- feeling or seeming very distractable
+- feeling very distractable

 In some situations, mania may require a trip to the hospital to keep you safe.

 A hypomanic episode, or hypomania, involves similar symptoms as a manic episode.
 The difference is that the symptoms: